 Agency officials continue to respond to informal requests from the public.
-Program officers are aware of the impact of the legislation and promptly refer formal information requests to the atip secretariat.
-Program officers also contact the secretariat for guidance on the disclosure of information through informal processes.
+Program officers are aware of the importance of the legislation and promptly refer formal information requests to the ATIP Office.
+Program officers also contact the Office for guidance on the disclosure of information through informal processes.

 Complaints / Investigations

-During the reporting period under review, nine (9) complaints were filed with the Office of the Information Commissioner of Canada.
+During the reporting period under review, five (5) complaints were filed with the Office of the Information Commissioner of Canada.

-Three (3) complaints concerned the delay in responding to the requests and six (6) complaints concerned the non-disclosure of information.
-Five (5) complaints were resolved at the end of the reporting period.
+Two (2) complaints concerned the extension taken in order to process the requests and three (3) complaints concerned the non-disclosure of information.
+Two (2) complaints were resolved at the end of the reporting period.

 Federal Court of Canada

 One (1) appeal was carried forward from the previous reporting period.
 This appeal has +not been resolved.

 Between April 1, 2016 to March 31, 2017, the Agency received eighty (80) consultations under the Access to Information Act.
 Three (3) consultations were carried forward from the previous reporting period.
 Seventy-nine (79) consultations were completed before the end of March.
 Four (4) consultations were carried forward to the next reporting period as they were received at the end of the reporting period under review.

 In 2016-2017, decision-making responsibility for the application of the various provisions of the Access to Information Act is fully delegated to the Vice-President, External Relations and Visitor Experience Directorate and the Agency’s Access to Information Coordinator.
 The Agency continues to ensure that only those with the properly delegated authorities have an ability to have an impact on the disclosure process.